Bedding materials and benefits shown in a cozy, sunlit minimalist bedroom.

 MaterialBenefitsPotential Drawbacks

-MicrofiberAffordable, wrinkle-resistant, soft feel.Less breathable; may trap heat.
+MicrofiberAffordable, wrinkle-resistant, soft.Less breathable; may trap heat.

 Eco-Friendly vs. Synthetic: What’s Right for You?